 Because of many unique selling propositions DAASI International is the right contact partner for your research project.

-DAASI International is one of only few IT service providers specialized in Digital Humanities.
+DAASI International is one of only a few IT service providers specialized in Digital Humanities.

 - DAASI international is independent, interconnected with various research projects and can therefore draw on a broad and long range of experience.